Using images in content

 • identifies the type of image

-• includes its name if it has one - for example, 'Figure 1'
+• includes its name if it has one

 • summarises what the map shows

 For example, a press release includes a computer generated image for a new housing development.
-The image shows the a large housing development, new school and car parks.
+The image shows a large housing development, new school and car parks.

 Image alt text: 'CGI graphic showing new housing development.'